 Located on the University of Utah campus, UMFA features the region’s most extensive and diverse collection of world-class art.
 Nearly 20,000 works span 5,000 years of human history.
 Discover pieces from Utah’s history and from regions as far away as Europe and Asia.
 Special exhibitions rotate often and a variety of programs for adult and children are available.

-Although this isn’t strictly a food stamps benefit, the St. George Children’s Museum operates on donations only.
-There is a suggested donation of $3 per child and $4 per adult but this amount is not required for entry.
+The St. George Children’s Museum operates on donations only.
+They are now a Museums for All partner!
+There is a suggested donation of $3 per person but this amount is not required for entry.
 Just pay what you can and enjoy the museum!